cfpb/design-system/docs/pages/data-visualization-1.md

   #### Notes

   Include notes with your data visualization to describe any caveats or inconsistencies with the data.
-For instance, when using charts that show percentages, users expect things to add up to 100%.
+For instance, when using charts that show percentages, users expect numbers to add up to 100%.
 Not adding up to 100% undermines the integrity of the visuals by leaving the user with missing pieces.

   To remedy this effect, add a note at the bottom to explain the missing data.